 With minimal barriers and adequate resources to reach their full potential

 The Healthy!
-Capital Counties project is a collaboration between the four hospital systems and the three healthcare departments in Clinton, Eaton, and Ingham Counties.
-The 2010 Patient Protection and Affordable Care Act mandates non-profit hospitals to carry out or take part in a community health needs assessment, join forces with public health and the community, and create a Community Health Improvement Plan targeted at the health needs revealed by the assessment.
+Capital Counties project is a collaboration between the four hospital systems and the three health departments in Clinton, Eaton, and Ingham Counties, as well as a myriad of community organizations and representatives.

-The public health departments must carry out a Community Health Assessment and Community Health Improvement Plan in order to obtain voluntary national accreditation via the Public Health Accreditation Board.
-Therefore, the hospitals and health departments came together to work on this project in order to combine their resources and knowledge.

-In July of 2011, the Barry-Eaton District Health Department, the Ingham County Health Department, and the Mid-Michigan District Health Department were one of twelve projects nationwide to receive a Community Health Assessment/Community Health Improvement Planning Demonstration Site grant from the National Association of County and City Health Officials (NACCHO) through money from the Robert Wood Johnson Foundation.
-This funding provided technical assistance, training for the staff working on the project, and access to individuals who are experts in Community Health Assessment and Community Health Improvement Plans.
-Funding for this collaborative effort was also provided by the hospital systems and health departments involved in the project.

-The two main groups working on this project include the Steering Committee, which consists of representatives from the hospitals, health departments, and Michigan State University.
-This committee assisted the staff in designing the project, promoting it, as well as communicating with the media.
-On the other hand, the Community Advisory Committee represents the community’s voice, and has helped engage the community.

 In June of 2012, the Community Health Profile was released, which is a data report that describes the health status of the population, key health behaviors, health determinants, and the root causes of poor health and health inequalities.

 From June 26th- July 19th of 2012, seven community dialogues took place in Clinton, Eaton, and Ingham Counties.
 These dialogues were open to the public, and were designed to assess the communities’ perceptions of important health outcomes, health behaviors, and determinants of health.

-In Fall 2012, the hospitals and health departments will work with the Steering Committee and the Community Advisory Committee in order to develop a Community Health Improvement Plan.
-This plan will be based on the results of the Community Health Profile and the findings from the community dialogues, as presented in this report.

-B. Purpose & Process of the Community Dialogues
+Purpose of the Community Dialogues

-Purpose

 To include community input in the upcoming Community Health Improvement Plan, a total of seven dialogues took place in the summer of 2012 in Dansville, East Lansing, DeWitt, Eaton Rapids, St. Johns, Lansing, and Charlotte from June 26th- July 19th.
 Ninety-seven individuals from Clinton, Eaton, and Ingham counties attended these dialogues and provided written responses to the focus questions.

 The purpose of developing and organizing these dialogues was to receive responses to the focus questions:

-1. In order to have the biggest positive impact on the health of our community, what do you think we should focus on?
+In order to have the biggest positive impact on the health of our community, what do you think we should focus on?

+(this question was designed to help us determine what our priority strategic issues)

-2. As a community, what should we do to have that positive impact?
+As a community, what should we do to have that positive impact?
 Please be as specific as you can.

+(this question was designed to help us generate ideas for strategies to address the strategic issues)

 Focus question one was designed to assess the communities’ priority strategic issues, and focus question two was aimed at determining ways to address the priority strategic issues.

-Process
+Dialogue Methodology